Lower Daintree

 Life in Lower Daintree is defined by its extraordinary natural surroundings — dense tropical rainforest meets the Coral Sea coastline, creating a landscape unlike anywhere else in Australia.
 The area is largely off-grid, with many properties relying on solar power and rainwater collection.
 Tourism and ecotourism underpin the local economy, with visitors drawn to wildlife spotting, river cruises, and the legendary Daintree experience.
 The community is tight-knit and deeply connected to conservation efforts, attracting residents who value nature, sustainability, and a genuinely remote lifestyle.

-Lower Daintree falls under postcode 4873 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cook electorate.
+Lower Daintree falls under postcode 4873 and is governed by the Douglas Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Cook electorate.

 📍 Location